 Pentominoes

 Remember Tetris?
-This is a great quiet time activity or time together.
-This collection has 72 pieces and different puzzles perfect for teaching problem-solving and patterning activities.
+This is a great quiet-time activity or a great time to spend together.
+This collection comprises 72 pieces and various puzzles, perfect for teaching problem-solving and patterning activities.
 This is also an excellent math brain game for spatial awareness and is great for kids.

 The Genius Square